Anselm Adodo: Education and career

 In 1979, Adodo joined St. Thomas Aquinas College Akure to begin his secondary school education.
 He completed his secondary education in 1985 and earned a West African school certificate.
 He visited the Ewu Monastery in 1987 and he joined that November.

 Adodo obtained a Higher Diploma in Scholastic Philosophy from the Ewu Monastery in 1992 and a BA in Religious Studies from the University of Nigeria, Nsukka, in 1995.
 In 1997, he obtained a Master's degree in Systematic Theology from Duquesne University.
 The Da Vinci Institute in South Africa awarded him a PhD (Management of Technology and Innovation Systems) in 2015 for his doctoral studies, which started in 2012.
 He obtained a PhD in Medical Sociology from the University of Benin in 2017.

 Adodo is an adjunct professor at the Institute of African Studies (IAS), the University of Ibadan, Nigeria (where he teaches African Transformation Studies and Traditional African Medicine), and he is also the Chief Executive Officer at Paxherbals and the director of Ofure (Pax) Integral Research and Development Initiative.

 Alternative medicine

 Adodo is a proponent of African traditional medicine, which he refers to as a system of healing rooted in indigenous knowledge and cultural practices.
 He defines it as an approach that integrates herbal remedies with spiritual and communal perspectives on health.
 According to Adodo, this system includes theories about the human body and its relationship to the community, nature, and the environment.

 He began studying traditional healing practices in the early 1990s, travelling across Nigeria to interview traditional healers.
 He has stated that these experiences motivated him to document and preserve local knowledge systems that he believed were being marginalised.

-Adodo has criticised what he describes as the dominance of Western biomedical models in African healthcare and has called for greater inclusion of indigenous medical systems in national health policy.